 Symptoms of B12 deficiency include numbness or tingling in the hands, legs, or feet; difficulty walking (staggering, balance problems); anemia; a swollen, inflamed tongue; yellowed skin (jaundice); difficulty thinking and reasoning (cognitive difficulties) or memory loss; paranoia or hallucinations; weakness; fatigue.
 Symptoms can come on gradually and may not be noticed until they become more intense; they may also appear suddenly.

-The Recommended Dietary Allowance (RDA) for B12 for people age 14 and older is 2.4 mcg a day; for adult and adolescent pregnant females, 2.6 mcg; and for adult and adolescent lactating females, 2.8mcg.
-Individuals over 50 years of age should consume vitamin B12-fortified foods, or take a vitamin B12 supplement - 25-100 mcg per day has been used to maintain vitamin B12 levels in older people.
-I recommend taking 50 mcg as part of a B-Complex that contains a full spectrum of B vitamins, including biotin, thiamine, B12, riboflavin and niacin.
+The Recommended Dietary Allowance (RDA) for B12 for people age 14 and older is 2.4 mcg a day; for adult and adolescent pregnant females, 2.6 mcg; and for adult and adolescent lactating women, 2.8 mcg.
+Individuals over 50 years of age should consume vitamin B12-fortified foods, or take a vitamin B12 supplement.
+I recommend taking 50 mcg of B12 as part of a B-complex that contains a full spectrum of B vitamins, including biotin, thiamin, riboflavin and niacin.